kinshuk4/daily-coding-problem-solutions/problem1051_1100/README.md

 These numbers have had many applications, from helping ancient Babylonians keep time to tuning instruments according to the diatonic scale.

 Given an integer `N`, write a program that returns, in order, the first `N` regular numbers.

+## Daily Coding Problem: Problem #1093 [Medium]

+This problem was asked by Google.

+Given an array of integers, return a new array where each element in the new array is the number of smaller elements to the right of that element in the original input array.

+For example, given the array `[3, 4, 9, 6, 1]`, return `[1, 1, 2, 1, 0]`, since:

+- There is 1 smaller element to the right of 3
+- There is 1 smaller element to the right of 4
+- There are 2 smaller elements to the right of 9
+- There is 1 smaller element to the right of 6
+- There are no smaller elements to the right of 1